Cleveland Clinic logo

 Anencephaly

-Anencephaly happens when the fetus's neural tube doesn’t close at the top during fetal development.
-This causes the skull, scalp and brain not to develop properly, and portions of the brain and skull are missing.
+Anencephaly happens when the fetus’s neural tube doesn’t close at the top.
+This causes the skull, scalp and brain not to develop properly.
+Portions of the brain and skull are missing.
 The brain tissue that does form is usually exposed because there isn’t enough skin and bone to cover it.
-Infants with anencephaly are either stillborn or die soon after birth.

 Encephalocele

-Encephalocele happens when the neural tube doesn’t close near the brain, and there’s an opening in the skull.
-The fetus's brain and the membranes that cover it can protrude through the skull, forming a sac-like bulge.
-In some cases, there’s only a small opening in the nasal cavity or forehead area that’s not noticeable.
+Encephalocele happens when the neural tube doesn’t close near the brain.
+There’s also an opening in the skull.
+The fetus’s brain and the membranes that cover it can protrude through the skull, forming a sac-like bulge.

 Iniencephaly

-Iniencephaly happens when the spine is severely malformed (misshapen).
-It often causes a lack of a neck, and your baby’s head is bent severely backward.
-The skin of your baby’s face is connected to their chest, and their scalp is connected to their back.
-Babies with iniencephaly are usually stillborn.
+Iniencephaly happens when the spine is severely misshapen.
+It often causes a lack of a neck.
+The fetus’s head may be bent severely backward.
+The facial skin is connected to the chest.
+And the scalp is connected to the back.

 Symptoms and Causes

-What causes neural tube defects (NTDs)?
+Symptoms of neural tube defects

 Advertisement